Chiakai-Chang/portfolio/index.md

 ## Work History

-**Detective Sergeant**, Taichung City Police Department Criminal Investigation Corps, Taichung, Taiwan (2020-Present)
+**Detective**, Taichung City Police Department Criminal Investigation Corps, Taichung, Taiwan (2020-Present)

 - Maintaining and managing license plate recognition system, coordinating with outsourced vendors to ensure seamless operation.
 - Leading research and development of new technologies that aid in crime investigation, applying them to real-world cases.